 Cardiff is the capital city of Wales and home to over 300,000 people.
 This metropolis was once one of the biggest coal-exporting docks in the world.
 It quickly became the hub for seamen, which resulted in Cardiff to be the multi-cultural city it is today.

+One of the best things to do in Wales is wander through downtown Cardiff.
 From plaza shopping to medieval castles, Cardiff is ideal for tourists interested in a variety of experiences.
 For this 1 week in Wales experience, spend two days in Cardiff to explore the major hotspots as well as a few hidden gems.

 Afterward, head to Cardiff Castle to learn the history of the 3rd-century Roman Fort, a fort that was later invaded by 11th century Normans.
 Following the castle, a short walk will take you to the National Museum Cardiff, which is free to enter.